Clickcease

 What if the at-fault driver doesn’t have insurance?

 Approximately 14% of Texas drivers are uninsured.
 If an uninsured or underinsured driver hits you, your own uninsured/underinsured motorist (UM/UIM) coverage can compensate you.
 Texas insurers must offer this coverage, though you can reject it in writing.
-If you don’t have UM/UIM coverage, you can still sue the at-fault driver personally, though collecting may be difficult.
+If you don’t have UM/UIM coverage, you can still sue the at-fault driver personally.
+Collecting may be difficult, but a judgment can attach to their future assets and wages.

 Should I accept the insurance company’s first settlement offer?

-Can I still recover compensation if the other driver was ticketed but not charged with a crime?
+Can I recover compensation if the other driver was ticketed but not charged with a crime?

 Yes.
 A personal injury claim is a civil matter, separate from any criminal charges.
 You only need to prove the other driver was negligent by a “preponderance of the evidence” (more likely than not).
 This is a much lower standard than the “beyond a reasonable doubt” required for criminal conviction.
 Traffic citations can actually help your case by providing evidence of negligence.